-This course also utilizes the following online tools (free of charge for students) to facilitate student engagement and enhance your learning experience:

-- ZOOM Zoom video conferencing will be used for synced meetings and virtual office hours - PlayPosit PlayPosit will be used for in-video quizzes and interactive video lectures/tutorials
+This course also utilizes the following online tools (free of charge for students) to facilitate student engagement and enhance your learning experience.
+Canvas Studio will be used for in-video quizzes and interactive video lectures/tutorials

 Point Loma Nazarene University, as a non-profit educational institution, is entitled by law to use materials protected by the US Copyright Act for classroom education.
 Any use of those materials outside the class may violate the law.
 All supplemental materials posted on this course site (including articles, book excerpts, or other documents) are provided for your personal academic use.
 These materials may be protected by copyright law and should not be duplicated or distributed without permission of the copyright owner.